Sharp Gaussian upper bounds for Schr\"odinger semigroups on the half-line: Kernel estimates for Schrödinger semigroups via weighted ultracontractivity estimates

 \section{Kernel estimates for Schrödinger semigroups via weighted ultracontractivity estimates}

-The goal of this section is the proof of the kernel estimate~\eqref{kernel-estimate-exponential}.
+The ultimate goal of this section is the proof of the kernel estimate~\eqref{kernel-estimate-exponential}.
 To achieve this goal, we will show that the Schrödinger semigroup~$T_V$ provided with exponential weights is ultracontractive and then use the well-known Davies trick.
-The tool to prove this ultracontractivity will be given in Subsection~\ref{sec-ultracon-bounds}.
-There we show more generally for a positive self-adjoint $C_0$-semigroup $T$ on an arbitrary measure space and a suitable $T$-admissible potential~$V$ that a weighted ultracontractivity estimate for~$T$ implies an analogous estimate for the perturbed $C_0$-semigroup~$T_V$; see Theorem~\ref{weighted-ultracon}.
+The main tool to prove this ultracontractivity will be given in Subsection~\ref{sec-ultracon-bounds}, where we show more generally for a positive self-adjoint $C_0$-semigroup $T$ on an arbitrary measure space and a suitable $T$-admissible potential~$V$ that a weighted ultracontractivity estimate for~$T$ implies a similar estimate for the perturbed $C_0$-semigroup~$T_V$; see Theorem~\ref{weighted-ultracon}.
 The kernel estimate~\eqref{kernel-estimate-exponential} will then be proved in Subsection~\ref{sec-kernel-bounds-exponential}.
 In Subsection~\ref{sec-admis} we first recall some important properties of admissible potentials.
 Subsection~\ref{sec_lc} provides an interpolation inequality for positive $C_0$-semigroups, which we will prove using logarithmically convex funtions.
 It will be important for the proof of the perturbation results in Subsection \ref{sec-ultracon-bounds}.